EBZebra/docs/edge/source/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-Allows the imager to decode only the barcode that is directly under the cross-hair / center of the reticle.
+Allows the imager to decode only the barcode that is directly under the cross-hair on Android and center of the reticle on WM/CE.
 This feature is most useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
 When enabled picklistMode will override aimMode or, if no aiming is chosen, and use aimMode:reticle.
 This mode will also interact with viewfinderMode, see the EMDK for C help file for more information.
 Enabling picklist mode may adversely affect overall decoding performance.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

 * Constant: EB.Barcode.PICKLIST_DISABLED - String: disabled Disables picklist mode so any barcode within the field of view can be decoded.
 * Constant: EB.Barcode.PICKLIST_HARDWARE_RETICLE - String: hardwareReticle Enables picklist mode so that only the barcode under the projected reticle can be decoded.
 On Windows, if the imager does not support a projected reticle then the behavior is the same as softwareReticle.
 On Android, this is only supported for Imager (non-viewfinder) based scanners.
-* Constant: EB.Barcode.PICKLIST_SOFTWARE_RETICLE - String: softwareReticle Enables picklist mode so that only the barcode in the center of the image is decoded.
+* Constant: EB.Barcode.PICKLIST_SOFTWARE_RETICLE - String: softwareReticle Enables picklist mode so that only the barcode in the center of the image is decoded on WM/CE and under the cross-hair on Android.
 This is most useful when used in conjunction with static and dynamic reticle viewfinder modes.
-This value is not supported on Android Platform.
 ####Access